pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ## Delete messages from history

-Requires Message Persistence and enabling Delete-From-History in Admin Portal.
+Requires Message Persistence.
+Enable Delete-From-History in key settings (Admin Portal).
 Requires initialization with secret key.

-Removes messages from a channel’s history within a time range.

 ### Method(s)

-To Delete Messages from History you can use the following method(s) in the Ruby SDK.
+To Delete Messages from History use:

 ```
 `1delete_messages(